Workshop At A Glance

 *itinerary may be changed at anytime to accommodate evolving circumstances

-This trip is limited to 10 people (10 spots left remaining).
+This trip is limited to 8 people (3 spots left remaining).
 To make a deposit, visit the contact page, and I will instruct you further on how to make a payment.
 Make sure to include how many people will be joining.
-A minimum of 4 participants is required to run this trip.
-I will have a second teacher if we have more than 6 participants.
-Don't wait with your deposit, these trips fill up quickly.
-After all positions are filled please visit the contact page and tell me you would like to be on the wait list.
+A minimum of 3 participants is required to run this trip.
+Don't wait with your deposit, this fills up quickly.
+After all positions are filled please visit the contact page and tell me you would like to be on the waitlist.